Calculating quasinormal modes of Schwarzschild anti-de Sitter black holes using the continued fraction method

 We conducted a comprehensive investigation of the gravitational, scalar, and electromagnetic QNM spectra of a Schwarzschild black hole in AdS spacetime using the numerical continued fraction method.
 With a few noted exceptions, the low overtone QNMs that we found are consistent with previously obtained results in the literature that use other numerical techniques.
 The intermediate and high overtone QNMs converge quickly to the asymptotic formulas previously obtained by analytic monodromy techniques.
 Some of the highlights of our results are

-\begin{itemize} \item For gravitational modes with $\ell = 2$ and $r_+ = 1$, we verified analytically that the purely imaginary root, $-2i$, is an algebraically special frequency. \item Using our numerical results, we were able to improve the asymptotic formula obtained in \cite{EM-asymptoticQNM} for high overtone electromagnetic QNMs.
-Unlike the previous formula, our asymptotic formula works well for a wide range of QNMs and black hole sizes. \item The asymptotic formula obtained using analytic monodromy techniques, in addition to matching well to the high overtone QNMs, is able to predict the bifurcation phenomenon at the low overtone region of the electromagnetic QNM spectrum. \item In our search, we were unable to find the ``highly real" QNMs that were calculated analytically in \cite{DG-HReal, D-HReal} for gravitational modes with $\ell = 2$ and scalar modes with $\ell = 0$ for large black holes.
+\begin{itemize} \item Using our numerical results, we were able to improve the asymptotic formula obtained in \cite{EM-asymptoticQNM} for high overtone electromagnetic QNMs.
+Unlike the previous formula, our asymptotic formula works well for a wide range of QNMs and black hole sizes. \item The asymptotic formula obtained using analytic monodromy techniques, in addition to matching well to the high overtone QNMs, is able to predict the bifurcation phenomenon at the low overtone region of the electromagnetic QNM spectrum. \item In our search, we were unable to find the ``highly real" QNMs that were calculated analytically in \cite{DG-HReal, D-HReal} for large black holes.
 This makes it less likely that these modes exist.
 We discussed issues that make searching for these modes troublesome.
 We consequently have no conclusive remark regarding the existence/nonexistence of these modes. \item In the gravitational QNM spectrum, we observed some purely imaginary modes that appear to go to negative infinity as either $\ell$ increases or $r_+$ decreases.
-We are surprised these modes have not appeared in the literature.
-This is an interesting part of the QNM spectrum that can potentially be explored using the analytic monodromy techniques developed to calculate highly damped modes. \end{itemize}
+This is an interesting part of the QNM spectrum that can potentially be explored using the analytic monodromy techniques developed to calculate highly damped modes.
+We are surprised these analytic techniques have not previously revealed these modes. \end{itemize}

 .6cm \leftline{\bf Acknowledgments} We are grateful to Kostas Kokkotas and Emanuele Berti for sharing with us their insight on the numerical method.
+We also thank the anonymous referee for pointing out a crucial piece of information relating to the purely imaginary modes, which led us to correct some of our results.

 .6cm \leftline{\bf Appendix A Scalar Coefficients} .3cm